Will I Need Planning Permission?

 How Do I Design A Two Storey Side Extension?

 You will likely need a professional architect to help you draw up plans.
-An architect can help you to bring out your ideas and turn them into reality.
+An architect in London can help you to bring out your ideas and turn them into reality.
 There are various things you need to consider, like what you need the space for, how you can blend the new building in with the existing home, and what types of extra rooms you’ll require.
 An architect can help you balance creativity with practicality, and can ensure that you make the best of elements such as light, design and space.